Policies and Guidelines at UC Clermont

 Headphones are required for audio listening while in the library and should be used at a volume that does not disturb others.

 The Frederick A. Marcotte Library is a minimally supervised environment intended to meet the academic and research needs of our students, faculty, and staff.
 We strive to maintain an environment conducive to research, study, and collaboration.

 Children under the age of fourteen who are not registered UC students must be always accompanied by an adult and are barred from the 2nd floor.
 In accordance with university policy, children who are not registered UC students may not use the library’s computers.

 Adults who bring children into the library are responsible for their supervision.
 If a child is disruptive, the accompanying adult and child(ren) will be asked to leave.
 If children are left unattended and the accompanying adult cannot be located, library staff will contact UC Public Safety.
 A UC ID or a photo ID may be required to verify age or student status.

 Shirts and shoes must be worn at all times.
-During the COVID-19 pandemic, facial coverings will be required when visiting the library.

 We provide computers for the use of the University of Cincinnati community.
 State and federal laws, as well as UC Libraries Acceptable Use of Electronic Information Resources Policy and UC Acceptable Use of University Information Technology Resources Policy (9.1.3) apply.